 o Illicit and corrupt practices;

-o Acts of omissions which are deemed to be against the interest of the Company, laws, regulations or public
+o Acts of omissions which are deemed to be against the interest of the Company, laws, regulations or public policies;

 o Deliberate damage to or misuse of Company’s property, plant & equipment and resources;